yjwu12/Hybrid-plasticity-Spiking-Network-Model/few-shot learning/README.md

 scikit-image 0.15.0

-Instructions��
+## Instructions

 - main_gp.py || Run the GP model in the Omniglot.
-It can obtain ~98.8 best acc.
+It can obtain about 98.8 best acc.

 - main_hp.py || Run the HP model in the Omniglot..
-It can obtain ~28.7 best acc.
+It can obtain about 28.7 best acc.